And by the way, as any top-tier Destiny 2 build, these builds will guide you every step of the way, including essential Exotics, Mods, and more.

 Excels in: Endgame (Dungeons, Raids, Legend content)

-Goal of the Build: Utilise your Strand Weapons and Abilities to generate Tangles and weaponize the Maelstroms to add to your DPS or help in add-clear.
+Goal of the Build: Utilise your Strand Weapons and Abilities to generate Tangles and weaponize the Maelstroms to add to your DPS or help in ad-clear.

-- Abilities: Shackle or Grapple Grenades are best.
+• Abilities: Gambler’s Dodge and Shackle Grenade or Grapple Grenade.
 Shackle is better in higher-level content, but Grapple is more fun.
-Gambler’s Dodge is the best pick for your Dodge ability.

-- Arms: Impact Induction, Focusing Strike, and Firepowe
+• Arms: Impact Induction, Focusing Strike, and Harmonic Loader.

 Gameplay Loop